 Other ute makers claim that they’ve retained drum rear brakes to ensure good handbrake performance, but we don’t buy that: we think it’s a requirement of registration as a pick-up in Thailand, where most of these vehicles are built, along with the Thai-mandated requirement for leaf rear springs.

 The engine bay was very well laid out, with a large air-cleaner box and easily-reached fuel filter.
 The serpentine drive belt was very easy to check and replace (unlike nearly all others) and the radiator had twin electric fans, so there was no fan drive to get in the way.

 The main irritations with the Tunland test vehicles were the control protocols for the TPMS, entertainment, ventilation and cruise control systems.

 The TPMS was way too intrusive; phone volume via Bluetooth could be adjusted only by altering the volume on the phone, not on the steering wheel; the air con switched off after every engine stop and needed to be restarted by pushing the dashboard button; and the cruise control lacked a ‘cancel’ button, meaning the only way cruise could be cancelled and resumed was to tap the brake.

-For 2017 the Foton Tunland range has class leading chassis dynamics and an automatic box option will come later in the year.
 Even if pricing goes up by a few thousand bucks Tunlands will still be one of the best value for money buys in the market.
-However, distribution is still uncertain.
+However, distribution and dealer support are still uncertain.